The Tewksbury Fire Department allows the use of chimineas and outdoor fireplaces provided the following conditions are met:

 If the Fire Department is called to your house for any type of outside fire, we reserve the right to order any fire be extinguished at the fire officer's discretion.

-On January 1, 2015 Massachusetts adopted NFPA 1 with Massachusetts Ammendments.
+On January 1, 2018 Massachusetts adopted NFPA 1 - 2015 Edition with Massachusetts Ammendments.
 The new Massachusetts Comprehensive Fire Safety Code, 527 CMR 10.11.3, provides for permitted outdoor fires.
 The Fire Department will not issue a permit for the recreational use of a chiminea or outdoor fireplace.

 Open air fires are generally regulated pursuant to M.G.L.
 Ch.48 s.13 which states in pertinent part “No person shall set, maintain or increase a fire in the open air…except by permission…granted by the Forest Warden or Chief of the Fire Department, or Fire Commissioner.“